Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 The drafting of the electrical circuit diagram takes place at the same time as the BOM; first place the electrical symbols and then connect through the so-called "net".

-Once the wiring diagram is frozen, the "netlist" is exported, a table representing the electrical connections present and the components used.
+Once the wiring diagram is frozen, the "netlist" is exported, and a table representing the electrical connections present and the components used.

 The placement of components

-Once the netlist is exported, it is imported into the routing software which translates each line of code into connections and with all the indications of the components present.
+Once the netlist is exported, it is imported into the routing software which translates each line of code into connections with all the indications of the components present.

 Positioning is one of the most critical phases of the Master PCB because the choice and positioning criteria adopted for the components will influence the routing of the tracks.